rita-barbosa/LAPR4-2324/docs/sb_us_2003/readme.md

 **Acceptance Criteria:**

 - **2003.1** The usage of **_ANTLR_** tool is required.
-- **2003.2** The question type are to be one of the established types: True/False, Short Text Answer, Choice with Single-Answer, Choice with Multiple-Answer, Integer Number, Decimal Number, Date, Time and Numeric Scale.
+- **2003.2** The question types have established types: True/False, Short Text Answer, Choice with Single-Answer, Choice with Multiple-Answer, Integer Number, Decimal Number, Date, Time and Numeric Scale.
 - **2003.3** A requirement template must have at least one requirement entry.